stanfordnlp/stanza-old/README.rst

     from stanza.text.vocab import Vocab
     v = Vocab('UNK')

-To use the Python client for the CoreNLP server, first launch your server, then, in your Python program:
+To use the Python client for the CoreNLP server, [first launch your CoreNLP Java server](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html).
+Then, in your Python program:

 ::